mbzuze/Blackjack21/README.md

 # Blackjack21
 # Description
-Blackjack21 is a cards game in which the end objective is to have a hand of 21, or one that is more than the dealers hand
+Blackjack21 is a cards game in which the end objective is to have a hand of 21, or one that is more than the dealers hand but not more than 21.

-# Technologies Used
+## Technologies Used
 Javascript, HTML, CSS

-Pre-requisites
+## Pre-requisites

 - Make sure you have Microsoft Visual Studio Code Installed and running
 - Make sure you have Node JS Installed and running
 - Make sure you have an Internet Web Browser to navigate the project

-Steps to take
+## Steps to take

 1. Clone the repository onto your windows machine ($ git clone https://github.com/mbzuze/Blackjack21.git)
 2. Open the repository/solution/folder with Microsoft Visual Studio Code